m-kiser/m-kiser/README.md

-- I’m Mark Kiser
-- United States Air Force Veteran
-- I'm currently working as a Network Engineer as well as doing Database Administration.
-- I’m passionate about learning more about cloud development and building useful applications that make life easier.
-- I’m currently almost done with my bachelor's in Cloud Development and look to start my MBA after that.
-- I’m looking to collaborate on projects that will help me build my skills.
-- You can reach me on my LinkedIn at www.linkedin.com/in/marktannerkiser

 <!---
 m-kiser/m-kiser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.